 The fruits are small and winged, about 1cm across with a single seed in the centre.

 At first they are green but when they are ripe – in late May or early June – they are brown.

 By reproducing from seed, it is said that wych elm can develop a resistance (not immunity!) to Dutch elm disease.

 The bark varies from grey to dark brown with long, vertical creases.

 The elm bark beetle (Scolytus multistriatus) tunnels under the bark of elm trees carrying with it a fungus – Ophiostoma novo-ulmi, which invades the tree.
 It blocks the flow of life-giving sap, eventually killing the tree.
 This is ‘Dutch elm disease‘.

 Wych elm is a long-lived tree if it can elude Dutch elm disease.

-It grows on rich and moist soil, preferring a cool summer with damp air – perfect for Northern Ireland.
+It grows on rich and moist soil, preferring a cool summer with damp air – perfect for the north and west of the UK and most of Ireland.